alirezakhzar/alirezakhzar/README.md

 - 👋 Hi, I’m @alirezakhzar
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in cyber security and networking
 - change zfs log size in freebsd
 - config mail server with DMARK,DKIM,PTR,SPF DNS RECORD
 - install openwrt on router and config firewall on it